H.R. 4236: FADS Act of 2025

 Official bill page with text, actions, sponsors, and status for the FADS Act of 2025.

-The bill makes disposal contingent on material meeting WIPP Waste Acceptance Criteria.
+The bill makes disposal contingent on material meeting the WIPP Waste Acceptance Criteria described on this DOE page.

 National Nuclear Security Administration — Office of Radiological Security